Frequently Asked Questions

 The Institute for Plastic Surgery at Southern Illinois University School of Medicine is a regional hand, burn, and plastic surgery center that has a rich history of hand/upper extremity replantation and salvage.
 Because of the large farming community in the surrounding region, SIU treats a number of mutilating hand injuries, including amputations, on a regular basis.
 Replantation, or the processes of re-attaching a severed finger, hand, or arm is always our goal, however, some times this is not feasible such as when the amputated part is too damaged, or it has been without blood flow for too long.

-Hand transplantation is similar to replantation in many ways, and our experience with replantation makes us uniquely qualified to offer hand transplantation.
+Hand transplantation is similar to replantation in many ways, and our experience with replantation makes the SIU Hand Transplant Program uniquely qualified to offer hand transplantation.
 The Department of Surgery also has a history of excellence in solid organ transplantation beginning with Dr. Alan Birtch who was a fellow of Dr. Joseph Murray, a Nobel Prize laureate for performing the first kidney transplants.

 Who should I contact for further questions about hand transplantation at SIU?